usds/website-staging/_reports_to_congress/2024/02_intro.md

 Agencies are where the real work happens.
 To support their work and evolution, USDS partners with agencies by assigning small, interdisciplinary teams to work hand-in-hand with agency staff and contractors to deliver critical programs through technology and design.
 USDS can help an agency procure new technology, improve existing systems, or develop its own technical capacity, and learn by doing the work together.
 USDS transfers knowledge and expertise to agency staff, helps them hire additional talent, evolves their processes, and updates expectations.
 As the agency builds the right capabilities, USDS staff are recalled to the Office of Management and Budget (OMB) and assigned to another project.

 Since its founding, USDS has collaborated with 31 federal agencies.
-It has four types of projects in its portfolio:
+It has four project categories in its portfolio:

 -    **Agency transformation**: Agencies looking to modernize or transform their technical capabilities come to USDS for help with implementation, process evolution, and technical staffing expertise.
 -   **Policy implementation consultation**: As part of OMB, USDS provides perspective on the technology implications of policy decisions.